 Information about Housing Chickens.
-From a simple broody hen house design to choosing the right chicken house and even selecting suitable bedding for your birds.
+From a simple broody hen house design to choosing the right chicken house or buying a cheap chicken coop, and selecting suitable bedding for your birds.

 Information about the more popular poultry supplies.
 Supplements such as Apple Cider Vinegar or Diatomaceous Earth and cleaning products such as Poultry Shield.